 - Loses interest in reading and learning

 In addition, I teach foundational composition writing skills.
-If your child needs help with printing letters, spelling out words, putting coherent sentences together, or creating cohesive paragraphs; I will build those skills in your child using time-proven methods and interesting reading material in science, history, and literature.
+If your child needs help with putting coherent sentences and cohesive paragraphs together, I will build those skills in your child using time-proven methods of narration, copywork, and dictation; combined with interesting reading material in science, history, and literature.

 To reserve regular slots for tutoring (or to ask questions or tell me about your child’s needs), fill out the contact form: